CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-working.md

 ## Reconnecting to an analysis session

-If you started the analysis programmatically (e.g., by running a script), you can safely close the browser window without interrupting the ongoing processes.
-Your tools and interfaces will remain open when you reconnect to your desktop, allowing you to continue working.
+You can reconnect to a previous session only if the browser window is exactly the same size as when the original session was in use.
+This is typically only possible if you're using the SD Desktop in full-screen mode on the same machine.
+If the window size has changed, you will most likely be unable to reconnect to the old session.

 Read next: